Commonfare-net/macao-social-wallet/doc/API.md

 Signin:

-`O -> P :` create NXT pass, slice it in a tuple, save in db, give new cookie, redirect to new wallet
+`O -> P :` create NXT pass, slice it and delete the original.
+Save slices in db and backup, return apikey.

 Login:

-`O -> P :` get the slice from cookie, rebuild NXT pass, access wallet
+`O -> P :` get the apikey and retrieve slices from db, shamir-combine to rebuild the NXT pass, access NXT.

 Recover:

-`O <- P :` ask email
+`O <- P :` ask email, retrieve slices from db, verify apikey pins, return apikey

-`O      :` create unique secret url ready to set cookie

-`O -> P :` send secret url

-`O <- P :` access url, get cookie, redirect to wallet access